ONEUI8/UY-Scuti/README_EN.md

 ## One-Click Modification Introduction (Key Features Only)

 1. **Quick Replace**
    - Function Description: This feature allows you to quickly replace any file or folder in the system partition.
-You need to find the `resources/my_tools/nice_rom/quick-replace` directory and follow these steps:
+You need to find the `use-replace` directory and follow these steps:
      - Place the files (or folders) to be replaced into the corresponding group folder.
      - Each folder corresponds to a group, and the tool will automatically replace based on the group.
      - Since apktool cannot correctly handle APKs starting from Android 15 (which can cause boot recognition issues), you need to manually modify the APK using MT Manager and place it in the corresponding group.